-- 3.1.1.1 Statement of Actuarial Opinion, NAIC Life, A&H, and Fraternal Annual Statement - An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries or the Society of Actuaries on the following topics: (a) policy forms and coverages, (b) dividends and reinsurance, (c) investments and valuations of assets and the relationship between cash flows from assets and related liabilities, (d) statutory insurance accounting, (e) valuation of liabilities, and (f) valuation and nonforfeiture laws. - 3.1.1.2 Statement of Actuarial Opinion, NAIC Property and Casualty Annual Statement-An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries, the Casualty Actuarial Society, or the Society of Actuaries on the following topics: (a) policy forms and coverages, underwriting, and marketing, (b) principles of ratemaking, (c) statutory insurance accounting and expense analysis, (d) premium, loss, and expense reserves, and (e) reinsurance.
+- 3.1.1.1 Statement of Actuarial Opinion, NAIC Life and A&H Annual Statement An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries or the Society of Actuaries on the following topics: (a) policy forms and coverages, (b) dividends and reinsurance, (c) investments and valuations of assets and the relationship between cash flows from assets and related liabilities, (d) statutory insurance accounting, (e) valuation of liabilities, and (f) valuation and nonforfeiture laws. - 3.1.1.2 Statement of Actuarial Opinion, NAIC Property and Casualty Annual Statement An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries or the Casualty Actuarial Society on the following topics: (a) policy forms and coverages, underwriting, and marketing; (b) principles of ratemaking; (c) statutory insurance accounting and expense analysis; (d) premium, loss, and expense reserves; and (e) reinsurance.